arcus/education_modules/sql_joins_demystified/sql_joins_demystified.md

 * One patient has multiple encounters on different dates
 * One encounter may include multiple orders for different procedures and medications.
-* One medication order can give rise to multiple medication administrations
+* One medication order can give rise to multiple medication administrations.

 **Retail website one-to-many examples**